Contact Information

 • Increased average days in milk: As dairy cows enter mid to later lactation, milk production naturally trails off with milk production peaking during early lactation.
 As the percentage of cows in mid to later lactation increases (increasing days in milk), milk production will be expected to be lower.
 This contributing factor to lower milk production might seem very obvious, but can provide a possible explanation or partial explanation which can easily be overlooked.

-• Longer term effects of heat stress: With the average day time temperatures in the 90’s this past July and August for long periods of time and with hot nights, dairy cows were definitely under heat stress.
+• Longer term effects of heat stress: When the summer average day time temperatures are in the 90’s for long periods of time and with hot nights, dairy cows were definitely under heat stress.
 Although fan, sprinklers, and other ways to accomplish heat abatement are important and need to be used to decrease the effects of heat stress, the heat and humidity still had a detrimental effect on feed intake and fertility.
 Often times, these detrimental effects on fertility and milk production are seen for 6 to 8 weeks after heat and humidity subside.

 • More cows in the milk herd: Often-times cows are added to the milking string to improve cash flow without making accommodations for increased bunk space (hay, silage, and/or TMR) and/or resting space.
 Overcrowding at the feed bunk can decrease feed intake especially in fresh and early lactating cows resulting in lower milk production.
 Sometimes overcrowding with other contributing causes can result in lowered milk production even when it appears that no feeding and management practices have changed.